Every unmissable stop along a Sydney to Yamba road trip

 Sydney to Avoca Beach: 1.5 hours

-Around one-and-a-half hours north of Sydney will land you in the Central Coast, and while you might find the busy township of Terrigal a bit too populated for your liking (although it’s filled with great cafes and boutiques), your first dip in the ocean should be at Avoca Beach, one of the best beaches on the Central Coast.
+Around one-and-a-half hours north of Sydney will land you on the Central Coast, and while you might find the busy township of Terrigal a bit too populated for your liking (although it’s filled with great cafes and boutiques), your first dip in the ocean should be at Avoca Beach, one of the best beaches on the Central Coast.

 Its yellow sand and sapphire blue ocean waves are always a welcome reprieve from a stuffy car, plus the area has some delicious brekkie options – try Becker & Co for their great coffee, or Avoca Sands Cafe for fresh, light meals.
 Keen to make a day out of your Sydney to Yamba stopover?
-Lock down a table overlooking the surf at Avoca Beach House, one of the best bars on the Central Coast, famed for its seafood-drenched menu.
+Lock down a table overlooking the surf at Avoca Beach House , one of the best bars on the Central Coast, famed for its seafood-drenched menu.

 Avoca Beach to Hawks Nest: 2 hours